4d/docs/docs/Admin/debugLogFiles.md

 ## Using a log configuration file

-You can use a log configuration file to easily manage log recording in a production environment.
-This file is typically preconfigured by the developer and can be sent to customers so that they just need to load it.
-Once loaded, the log configuration file triggers the recording of specific request and debug logs.
+You can use a **log configuration file** to easily manage log recording in a production environment.
+This file is preconfigured by the developer.
+Typically, it can be sent to customers so that they just need to copy or load it.
+Once enabled, the log configuration file triggers the recording of specific request and debug logs.

-### How to enable the log configuration file
+### How to enable the file

-The log configuration file must be a `.json` file.
-There are several ways to enable it:
+There are several ways to enable the log configuration file:

-- On 4D Server with interface, you can open the Maintenance page and can click on the [Load logs configuration file](Admin/server-admin.md#load-logs-configuration-file) then select the file.
+- On 4D Server with interface, you can open the Maintenance page and click on the [Load logs configuration file](Admin/server-admin.md#load-logs-configuration-file) button, then select the file.
 It is immediately enabled.
 - You can copy the log configuration file in the [Settings folder](Project/architecture.md#settings-1) of the project.
 It is enabled at project startup (only on the server in client/server).
 - With a built application, you can copy the log configuration file in the following folder:
 	+ Windows: `Users\[userName]\AppData\Roaming\[application]`